danjac/radiofeed-app/README.md

 * docker
 * docker-compose

-Just run the Makefile to build and start the containers and run initial data migrations:
+Just run the Makefile to build and start the containers:

-> make
+> make up

 To update podcast data and download episodes from their RSS feeds: